 You might not realise it, but you’re already part of quite a few networks.
 You have a friendship network, a family network, and maybe a society or sports team that you’re part of.
 And let’s not forget all those Facebook friends.

 “Networking” takes meeting people to the next level.
-Show them some love and the people in your network will help you achieve your goals – and that’s what we’ll explore in this post.
+Be friendly and the people in your network will help you achieve your goals – and that’s what we’ll explore in this post.

 What is networking?